Event date:26th Apr 2020

 There're two types of places in the London Marathon:

-Registrations to be on the 2020 London Marathon #WishHero Team are now open, please apply here.
+Registrations to be on the 2020 London Marathon #WishHero Team are now closed, if you would like details on how to be part of the team in 2021 please email firstname.lastname@example.org.

 (a place received in the public London Marathon Ballot)